Competitive Moat Analysis

 Top 3 Patterns Identified

-1: Strategic Partnerships
+1: Strategic Partnerships and Collaborations

-2: Production and Cost Efficiency
+2: Focus on Cost Efficiency and Profitability

 Probing Questions for Investors